arielf/cuts/README.md

 If you don't, `cuts` is free software and it is hosted on github, so consider forking, and fixing it.
-If you don't know how to code, and feel that I should fix it, please email anyway, or open an "issue" on github.
-Any comment, good a bad, is highly appreciated.
+If you don't know how to code, and feel that I should fix it, please email anyway, or open an issue on github.
+Any comment, good a bad, is appreciated.